-With Thanksgiving just around the corner, this is the perfect time to “talk turkey” about napkins.
 Are you still using disposable, one-time use paper napkins?
 They can be a hard habit to break and to be honest, they can be extremely convenient.
 The problem is that we rarely use just one and their constant use creates a lot of waste.
 Taking the next step to switch to cloth napkins is really an easy one and here are five fantastic reasons to make the change this Thanksgiving and for every day.

 5 Fantastic & Eco-Friendly Reasons to Switch to Cloth Napkins: Cloth Vs. Paper

 Paper: I’m really not a fan of paper napkins.
 They are only used one time and then are thrown in the trash without a thought.
 For a family of five like mine, that means at least 15 paper napkins per day, 450 per month, or a whopping 5,400 per year.
 And that’s assuming we only use 1 per person per meal!

 Cloth: Unlike one-time use paper napkins, quality cloth napkins are strong, durable and can usually be used for more than one meal.
 Sometimes they can even be used for more than one day before washing and they can last for years!

 - Cloth Napkins are Environmentally Friendly and Recyclable

 Paper: Although the napkins are made from paper, they are packaged in a plastic wrap that is very dangerous to the environment, especially when not recycled.
 The film plastic litters the streets, ponds and often find themselves in the ocean where sea animals mistake them for food.
 (Not good!)
 It may not seem like a lot of plastic, but because we seldom used just one napkin, we buy them often which increases the amount of plastic consumed.
 When you multiply our own use by the use of millions of people across the country, it adds up fast to a mountain of plastic.